vkbo/novelWriter/docs/source/project_references.rst

    it later.

 .. versionadded:: 2.3
-   Tags can have an optional display name for manuscript builds as a second parameter.
+   Tags can have an optional display name for manuscript builds.

 Example of a heading with a tag for a character of the story:

 .. code-block:: none

-   # Jane Doe
+   # Character: Jane Doe

-   @tag: Jane
+   @tag: Jane | Jane Doe

    Some information about the character Jane Doe.

-When this is done in a document in a :term:`Root Folder` of type "Characters", the tag is automatically treated as an available character in your project, and you will be able to reference it in any of your other documents using the reference keywords for characters.
+When this is done in a document in a :term:`Root Folder` of type "Characters", the tag is automatically treated as an available character in your project with the value "Jane", and you will be able to reference it in any of your other documents using the reference keywords for characters.
 It will also show up in the Character tab in the Reference panel below the document viewer, and in the reference auto-completer menu in the editor when you fill in references.
 See :ref:`a_ui_view` and :ref:`a_references_completer`.

 It is the root folder type that defines what category of story elements the tag is indexed under.
 See the :ref:`a_proj_roots` section for an overview of available root folder types.
 They are also